DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods_DMS092.md

 Most reads were surviving (97.52%), which is good, and so we will move these files into the Trimmed_reads folder.

-## Assembling Reads to De Novo Assembly + Compare Contigs to Reference and KO Region
+## Assembling Reads to De Novo Assembly